wradlib/wradlib-docs/source/gettingstarted.rst

 Installation
 ------------

 In order to run :math:`\omega radlib`, you need to have a Python interpreter installed on your local computer, as well as a number of Python packages (`Dependencies`_).
-We recommend to install `Anaconda <https://www.anaconda.com/what-is-anaconda/>`_ as it installs Python, a number of required packages, and other useful tools (e.g. spyder).
+We recommend installing `Anaconda <https://www.anaconda.com/what-is-anaconda/>`_ as it includes Python, numerous required packages, and other useful tools (e.g. `Spyder <https://www.spyder-ide.org/>`_).

 Using Anaconda the installation process is harmonised across platforms.
 Download and install the latest Anaconda distribution from https://www.anaconda.com/download/ for your specific OS.
 You might also consider the minimal `Miniconda <https://conda.io/miniconda.html>`_ if you do not want to install a full scientific python stack.